 Prices move in trends because when the majority of market players have taken on sentiment, they will act out that sentiment in a form of herd action by either buying or selling.
 Buying will create a demand, which leads to more buying and this pushes prices upwards.
 At this time, prices will be in an uptrend.
 Take the Tron scenario mentioned above as an example.
 This Tron news forced a buying sentiment in the market, created a demand for Tron, and this led to a lot of buying which has driven the TRX coin into an uptrend.
 Similarly, when there is less demand for an asset, those who owned it will decide to dump it in the market, creating an oversupply and therefore a fall in prices.
-This will send the affected asset into a downtrend, as we have seen for Bitcoin in the last one year.
+This will send the affected asset into a downtrend, as we have seen for Bitcoin in the last year.

 History repeats itself because traders will react to a particular situation in the same way that they reacted to the same situation in times gone by.
 Therefore, if we see a pattern where there are progressively lower highs, converging on horizontal support (i.e. a descending triangle), we will see traders react in the same way as they did when this setup occurred historically.
-This is actually the basis for trading chart patterns such as the triangles, wedges, head & shoulder pattern, flags and pennants, etc. History repeats itself because human beings are emotional beings who will reproduce the same reactions to an event or a situation as they did in the past.
+This is actually the basis for trading chart patterns such as triangles, wedges, head & shoulder patterns, flags and pennants, etc. History repeats itself because human beings are emotional beings who will reproduce the same reactions to an event or a situation as they did in the past.

 What It Takes to Succeed in Cryptocurrency Swing Trading

 In order to achieve some measure of success when swing trading bitcoin and altcoins, you have to ensure that the following factors are sorted out.

 You must have a good trading strategy.